Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 ## 11/25/17
 ### Number of Utterances for Presenters, Callers, and Experts:

+*Note: The script described below is also part of process-art-corpus.ipynb*

-For my first analysis, I first looked at the number of utterances per speaker.
+For my first analysis, I looked at the number of utterances per speaker.
 Before I could do this analysis, I needed to calculate each speaker's utterances.
-To do this, I created a dictionary of utterances, utt_dict, by using groupy on the speaker column in art_df, the data frame of each line of text:
+To do this, I created a dictionary of utterances, utt_dict, by using *.groupby* on the speaker column in art_df, the data frame of each line of text:

 *utt_dict=dict(art_df.groupby("Speaker").size())*